Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Novel Bias Measurement

 \subsection{First-Order Bias Measurement}

-The difference between the first-order bias measurement method and the second-order approach is in the estimation of the associations of a word to the concepts.
-We define our bias measurement method based on the \biasWEAM method, by replacing the cosine metric with co-occurrence relations, and therefore refer to it as $\cbiasWEAM$.
-Given any explicit vector $\ve$, $\cbiasWEAM$ is defined as the mean of the co-occurrence values of $w$ with the definitional words $Z$, formulated as follows: The bias toward $Z$ is then calculated based on the differences between the associations of $w$ to $Z$ and $Z'$: As shown, $\cbiasWEAM$ only considers the context words related to the $Z$ and $Z'$ concepts.
-This potentially avoids the influence of other non-related concepts as in the second-order bias measurements.
+The main difference between the first-order bias measurement method and the high-order approaches is in the estimation of the associations of a word to the concepts.
+We define our bias measurement method based on the $\biasmeanSim$ method, by replacing the cosine metric with co-occurrence relations, and therefore refer to it as $\biasmeanCo$.
+Given an explicit vector denoted as $\ve$, $\biasmeanCo$ is defined as the mean of the co-occurrence values of $w$ with the representative words $Z$, formulated as follows:

-We should note that, using $\cbiasWEAM$, we can simply redefine the WEAT method by replacing $\sbiasWEAM$ with $\cbiasWEAM$.
-The study of the effect of this change on the results of WEAT is however out of the scope of this work.